Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 #### PROGRAMMING INTERN, CENTLEC, BLOEMFONTEIN
 FEBRUARY 2023 – August 2023
-- Collaborate with a team to implement an inhouse – web based HRS system using C# ASP.NET Core 5 following the MVC structure.
+- Collaborated with a team to implement an inhouse – web based HRS system using C# ASP.NET Core 5 following the MVC structure.
 - Used Dapper, Stored Procedures, and Microsoft SQL Server for seamless data management and retrieval.
-- Employed Microsoft SQL Server Management Studio to optimize database queries and enhance system performance.
+- Used Microsoft SQL Server Management Studio to optimize database queries and enhance system performance.
-- Participate in code reviews and debugging sessions.
+- Participated in code reviews and debugging sessions.
-- Exposure to Basic Frontend development.
+- Exposed to Basic Frontend development.
 Integration of views and using JavaScript to manipulate the layout.
 - Expanded on HTML and CSS knowledge
+- Wrote RESTful API’s using ASP.NET Core Web API.

 ### Skills
 - C# programing language